joshuachoi0508/officegram/README.md

 ![FollowGif](./app/assets/images/readme/follow.gif)
 ### User Search
 Users can search for other users based on their username and visit their profile page.
+For this feature, I used user input and rails Active Record querying to fetch necessary users to render as the search result.

 ![SearchGif](./app/assets/images/readme/search.gif)